-One of our most commonly asked post-op questions is if – or when – you can wear makeup right after plastic surgery.
+One of the most commonly asked post-op questions is if—or when—you can wear makeup after facial surgery at our Nashville practice.
 While it may seem like a straightforward question, the answer is actually slightly more complex and varies from person to person.

 First, consider these four general rules of thumb:

 Wait until you can wash your face.
 You should wait at least 24 hours after your procedure to wash your face and hair—and at least as long to apply makeup so you can then wash the makeup off when necessary.
 Keep makeup and makeup removers away from your wounds by using less water while gently removing the makeup.

 No pore-blocking makeup.
 You may experience swelling after plastic surgery, which can be incredibly uncomfortable—and the last thing you want is to add blemishes to your healing skin.
 Long-wear foundations, powders, and blushes can clog pores, so they are best avoided if at all possible.